Chapter 14: Long Live the King – 152 AK, Early Autumn to 153 AK, Summer

 They continued to yell.

-Understanding the danger they were in, the peasants dispersed, thus ending the revolt.
+Understanding the danger, the peasants dispersed, ending the revolt.

 Blackhawk was commended for its quick resolution.